 The graphic below shows the breakdown of its score from our latest survey.

 Which? verdict on Utilita

-Utilita also achieved four stars for the accuracy of its bills.
-Since most customers pay in advance for their gas and electricity, this indicates that they feel that what they use matches what they pay for.
+Customers were most satisfied with the accuracy of Utilita's bills, rating it four stars out of five.
+Since customers pay in advance for their gas and electricity, this indicates they feel that what they use matches what they pay for.

-Value for money also received a ‘fair’ rating from customers in our survey.
+Value for money also received a ‘fair’ three-star rating from customers in our survey.

 In our snapshot investigation into energy companies' customer waiting times in September 2020, a human picked up the phone after an average of 4 minutes 31 seconds, which was better than the median average of all 31 providers we called (5 minutes 57 seconds).

-While last year Utilita's live chat wasn't available on 11 of the 12 occasions we tried, this year it was only not available twice.
+In last year's investigation, Utilita's live chat wasn't available on 11 of the 12 occasions we tried.
+But this year it was only not available twice.
 And the query was responded to in 2 minutes 29 seconds, on average.

-Cons: Ofgem data shows a high number of complaints
+Cons: Ofgem data shows it is slow to resolve complaints

 Utilita electricity sources